muokicaleb/Data_Science_Projects/Google_Stock_Pricing_Using_Regression/readme.md

-This project aims to cover linear regression using google stock pricing
+This project aims to cover regression using google stock pricing